A Temporary Futures Institute

 Items View all

-CENTRE FOR POSTNORMAL POLICY & FUTURES STUDIES , Postnormal Times, 2017.
-Installation, installation with text, banners, objects and moving image - exhibition design by aine cassidy and her colleagues at effusion, london.
+CENTRE FOR POSTNORMAL POLICY & FUTURES STUDIES , Polylogue, 2017.
+Installation, interactive board game, product design by effusion, london.

 Media View all

 Some people feel that precious places, processes and values are threatened or destroyed by allowing continuous economic growth. […] These peo

 The purpose of government, education and all aspects of life in the present and recent past is to build a vibrant economy and develop the peo

 The fourth alternative future focuses on the powerfully transforming power of technology – especially robotics and artificial intelligence, g